rayksm/2024RLFinal/README.md

 Benmarks can be found in [HDL-Benchmark](https://github.com/ispras/hdl-benchmarks).

-We use MCNC benchmark for our esperiments.
+Specifically, we utilize the MCNC benchmarks for our experiments.

 --------